 A. A typical condo policy looks like this:

 Coverage C- Personal Property

 Coverage F- Medical Payments

-Hmmm.....looks a lot like a homeowners insurance policy doesn't it?
+Hmmm.....looks a lot like an Ohio homeowners insurance policy doesn't it?
 Truthfully, the two policies are very similar with few exceptions.
 But that's the subject of Part 2 of this series (so be sure to read it!).